 - Captain N: The Game Master brought back Link and Zelda from The Legend of Zelda in a couple of episodes with Jonathan Potts reprising his role of Link and Cyndy Preston reprising her role of Zelda.
 Furthermore, Ganon also made one appearance in the series, all with Len Carlson reprising his role of the evil wizard.

 - While The Adventures of Super Mario Bros.
 3 had an all new voice cast for Mario(Walker Boone), Luigi(Tony Rosato) and Princess Toadstool(Tracey Moore), Toad and Bowser kept their voice actors from The Super Mario Bros.
 Super Show (Harvey Atkins for Bowser and John Stocker for Toad)

 - Larry Kenney and Lynne Lipton reprised their roles as Lion-O and Cheetara for a Family Guy Cutaway Gag.

-- Because of a short amount of time for casting, George Newbern, Dana Delaney, and Clancy Brown reprise their DCAU roles as Superman, Lois Lane, and Lex Luthor on The Batman.
+- Because of a short amount of time for casting, George Newbern, Dana Delany, and Clancy Brown reprise their DCAU roles as Superman, Lois Lane, and Lex Luthor on The Batman.

-- Over half a decade after the original cartoon ended, the cast from Teen Titans reprised their roles for a series of minute-long shorts as a part of Cartoon Network's DC Nation block, which has since been given the greenlight for a full spinoff series.
+- Over half a decade after the original cartoon ended, the cast from Teen Titans reprised their roles for a series of minute-long shorts as a part of Cartoon Network's DC Nation block, which later expanded into the full Teen Titans Go! series.